kayleedial/my386blog/_posts/2023-04-13-data-story.md

 Thank you for coming on this journey with me through Rotten Tomatoes and Oscars data.
 If you take anything from this blog post, please just see <i>Puss in Boots: The Last Wish</i> if you haven't already.
 As always, feel free to leave a comment below if you have anything to add.

-The visual was made using Tableau, and all other code from all previous blogs can be found is [this repository](https://github.com/kayleedial/Blog-3a-data-collection).
+The visual was made using Tableau, and all other code from all previous blogs can be found in [this repository](https://github.com/kayleedial/Blog-3a-data-collection).